 Familiarize yourself with the list of items that are provided in the cabin so that you don’t pack what you don’t need.
 Remember, retreat is a time to unplug, unwind, and disconnect.
 Bring what you need to be comfortable, food to last your first full week, and try to leave behind nonessential items.
 You should be prepared to carry everything you bring with you in any condition.
 We will provide some assistance if possible, but this is not guaranteed.

 A blanket, pillows, meditation mat and cushion, altar table, small solar powered light, kitchenware, pots and pans, propane stove, small First Aid kit, cleaning supplies, a high quality filter for catchment water, firewood (retreatant is responsible for making kindling), ax, matches, a lighter, shovels, toilet paper, paper towels, bear spray, bear bell, bear horn.
 The kitchens in each cabin are at minimum equipped with the basics for cooking and eating a meal.
-After your application is accepted and your cabin is assigned, you will receive an inventoried list of items in your particular cabin so that you can plan accordingly.

 All of our cabins are at an elevation ranging from 7600 – 8000 ft.
 Please be sure to prepare for this by drinking more water than usual for 2 – 3 days before your arrival — three to four quarts of water a day is a good guideline.
 Doing this is a very important step to avoid headaches, irritability, insomnia and other signs of high altitude distress.
 If you live near sea level, please expect to take 5-10 days to acclimate to the altitude.
 During this time you may have less energy than usual or experience headaches or body aches.
 We recommend drinking at least twice as much water as you are used to and taking extra rest as needed.